PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:55:50
+Last updated: 2024-04-02 18:56:23
-Random Quote: It is impossible to love and to be wise. - Francis Bacon
+Random Quote: What happens is not as important as how you react to what happens. - Ellen Glasgow